To make all in one cupcakes, you simply add everything to the mixing bowl at one time. Yup. It all goes in at one time. Hence the name.

 For this recipe to succeed, your ingredients must all be room temperature, and you must measure your ingredients using a scale.
 It’s the only way to get this right.
 Like the Victoria Sandwich, each main ingredient is measured at the same weight.

 There is no way to get this right using cups.

 I have a thorough post with a video to teach you exactly how to use a food scale in your baking, so I encourage you to go over that first.
 Using the scale and converting to grams has been the best thing I’ve ever done to improve my baking.
 It’s very easy to do, and I can’t encourage you enough to make the switch.

 This recipe is not the time to improvise or throw some things in a bowl and walk away.
 It makes a small batch, and every ingredient and technique is critical to get right.
-You will learn how to get really precise in your baking, and I think that’s how we improve our craft.

 The challenge of creating perfection from just a handful of ingredients is like magic to me.